aFe Momentum GT CAI Pro 5R Filter Cleaning & Maintenance

 aFe Power Momentum GT Re-oiled Filter

-aFe states that under normal driving conditions (e.g. predominantly street driving in little to no dusty environments), cleaning is necessary every 25-30k miles.
+aFe states that under normal driving conditions (e.g., predominantly street driving in environments with little to no dust), cleaning is necessary every 25-30k miles.

 For perspective, the average person in the US drives roughly half of this mileage range each year, making the always polished, pavement-only, no off-roading/overlanding 4Runner with an upgraded aFe CAI needing a filter cleaning nearly once every two years.

-Personally, I plow through that mile range every year – sucking in air from of city, highway, dusty and muddy environments.
+Personally, I plow through that mile range every year – sucking in air from the city, highway, dusty, and muddy environments.
 This drives me to clean the filter every 10-15k miles, which I can complete in roughly an hour.
 Most of that time is allotted to the filter drying after rinsing.

 Disassembly and Cleaning Process